What is renewable energy?

 - Conventional hydropower uses water in dams or flowing in streams and rivers to spin a turbine and generate electricity.

-- Pumped storage systems generate electricity by moving water between two reservoirs at different elevations.
+- Pumped storage systems use and generate electricity by moving water between two reservoirs at different elevations.

-Geothermal energy—Geothermal energy is energy from the hot interior of the earth.
+Geothermal energy—Geothermal energy is heat from the hot interior of the earth or near the earth's surface.
 Fissures in the earth's crust allow water, heated by geothermal energy, to rise naturally to the surface at hot springs and geysers.
 Wells drilled into the earth allow a controlled release of steam or water to the surface to power steam turbines to generate electricity.
+The near constant temperature of the earth near the earth's surface is used in geothermal heat pumps for heating and cooling buildings.

 Wind energy—Wind turbines use blades to collect the wind's kinetic energy.
 Wind flows over the blades creating lift, which causes the blades to turn.
 The blades are connected to a drive shaft that turns an electric generator, which produces electricity.